 The media industry now is as diverse and exciting as it has ever been, and offers tremendous opportunities for fun, successful and diverse careers.

 This popular and established subject can be studied as joint degree with another subject.
-You can combine it with English, History, Italian, French, Spanish, Economics, Education, Human Resource Management, Law, Social Work and Social Policy, Psychology and Politics.
+You can combine it with English, History, French, Spanish, Economics, Education, Human Resource Management, Law, Social Work and Social Policy, Psychology and Politics.

 Read more about the BA in Journalism, Media & Communication with English or the complete list of Journalism, Media & Communication courses